apnkop/display-RYB/README.md

 - [x] update write command.
 - [x] speed up display.
 - [x] prevent display write to limit input.
+- [x] implement a font.
+- [] make the font more modular.
+- [] fix the modular part of the display.
+- [] test on pynq
 - [] rewrite spi write command, by removing the sleep loops.
 ## more notes
 - the previous version of the code, that is still slow is in a form in the time folder, to compare the speedup
+- the version is currently flipped, cant test on the pynq